 Genetic Liver Problems

-Cirrhosis refers to an end-stage of liver disease where there is a significant destruction of liver tissue and scarring within the liver.
+Cirrhosis is an end-stage of liver disease where there is a significant destruction of liver tissue and scarring within the liver.
 It can occur for a number of different reasons, such as with alcoholic hepatitis or other forms of severe or prolonged liver disease.
 Cirrhosis is irreversible and will eventually lead to death.

-Signs of a Liver Problem:
+Signs of Liver Problems

 Signs and symptoms of liver disease include: